 About the Instructor

-As a psychologist and an Asian-American woman, Cheryl Forster brings a strong and unique set of skills to her work as a professional trainer and intercultural coach.
-Her subject matter expertise, love of learning, and warmth come across in her trainings.
-Cheryl graduated from Tufts University with her master’s in applied developmental psychology, and earned her doctorate in clinical psychology from Pacific University.
-Since 2004, she has worked at Portland State University’s (PSU) Center for Student Health and Counseling, where she is a therapist, supervisor, and the Coordinator of Diversity and the Psychology Internship (PSU has a doctoral internship training program).
-She was an Association of Counseling Center Training Agencies’ (ACCTA) Diversity Scholar, and obtained her Intercultural Practitioner Certificate from the highly respected Intercultural Communication Institute.
-In 2016, she was given a Contribution to Knowledge Award from PSU.
-She is a Qualified Administrator of the Intercultural Development Inventory (IDI) and professional affiliate of Divisions 45 and 52 of the APA: The Society for the Psychological Study of Culture, Ethnicity, and Race, and International Psychology, respectively.
-Moreover, Cheryl is a contributing author in The SAGE Encyclopedia of Intercultural Competence (2015), and also pursues ongoing advanced studies in organizational psychology, trauma-informed services, interpersonal neurobiology, conflict resolution, and training and development.
-Her commitment to the learning process led her to establish her training and coaching business, called Bookmark Connections.
-Learn more about Dr. Forster’s work at www.bookmarkconnections.com.
+As a psychologist and an Asian-American woman, Cheryl Forster brings a strong and unique set of skills to her work as an intercultural trainer.
+Her subject matter expertise, love of learning, and warmth come across in her workshops.
+Cheryl graduated from Tufts University with her master’s in applied developmental psychology, earned her doctorate in clinical psychology from Pacific University, and obtained her Intercultural Practitioner Certificate from the highly respected Intercultural Communication Institute.
+Since 2004, she has worked at Portland State University’s (PSU) Center for Student Health and Counseling, where she is the Coordinator of Diversity and the Psychology Internship (PSU has a doctoral internship training program).
+She is a former Association of Counseling Center Training Agencies’ (ACCTA) Diversity Scholar, and currently serves on the ACCTA Board of Directors (2017 to 2019).
+In the spring of 2018, she taught a class at the Middlebury Institute of International Studies at Monterey and became a Certified Advanced Cultural Intelligence (CQ) Facilitator.
+Moreover, Cheryl is a Qualified Administrator of the Intercultural Development Inventory (IDI) and a contributing author in The SAGE Encyclopedia of Intercultural Competence (2015).
+Her commitment to the learning process led her to establish her professional intercultural training and development business, called Bookmark Connections.

 New events are added to our calendar regularly.
 For the latest on events related to your specific interests, sign up to receive periodic updates by email and/or mail.